 The experimental apparatus consists of a pair of glass bulbs.
 The bulb on the left is first evacuated and then filled with a certain amount of oxygen.
 The pressure of the oxygen is measured with the manometer on the left.
 Similarly the bulb on the right is evacuated and then filled with a certain amount of sulfur dioxide, the pressure of which is measured with the manometer on the right.

 The reaction occurs when the stopcock between the two bulbs is opened, allowing the gases to mix.
-Either manometer may be used to measure the equilibrium pressure of the system.
+At this stage, either manometer may be used to measure the equilibrium pressure of the system.

 Perform this experiment several times using various initial pressures of oxygen and sulfur dioxide gas.
-You should obtain the same value for KP each time.
+You should obtain the same value for KP each time ... within experimental error(!)

 Each bulb has a volume of 1.000 liter.
 (Note that this reaction is performed at a high temperature.)

-Note: The pressures you measure for oxygen and sulfur dioxide are NOT the quantities P1 and P2 in the table shown above.
+Note: The pressures you measure for oxygen and sulfur dioxide while the stopcock between the bulbs is closed are NOT the quantities P1 and P2 in the table shown above.
 Why is this the case?
 How can you calculate P1 and P2?

 After performing the experiment a few times, you may check your answer to see if your calculations are correct.

-In this part of the experiment, the reaction used by industry to synthesize ammonia (the Haber process) is being studied.
+In this part of the experiment, you will determine the equilibrium constant for the reaction used by industry to synthesize ammonia (the Haber process).